pkboy/pkboy.github.io/_posts/2022-05-30-wordpress-embed-post.markdown

 This is fine for most cases, except when you want it to embed a post.

 Generally when you have the permalink for a post and add "/embed" or "/embed/" to the URL, WP will use a secondary embed template to render that post's content, and conveniently it's usually just the post's title (with link) and the featured image.
-But when /embed is requested with Oxygen, it doesn't know where to look so it goes to the catch-all template which makes it... render the whole page, which isn't the correct behaviour.
+But when /embed is requested with Oxygen, it doesn't know where to look so it goes to the catch-all template which makes it... render the whole page, which isn't the desired behaviour unless you want a whole page to be embedded inside another page.

-If you require this functionality, we can copy Wordpress' implementation of the ```get_embed_template``` function, or most of it, to achieve similar results in Oxygen.
+If you require this functionality, we can achieve this with some code.

 ___